Saltash: Toponymy

 The Charter of Incorporation refers to the place as 'Essa' (Latin for 'Ash').
 However, the spelling of the town has changed over the years.
 For example, in Edward the Confessor's time, it was called and spelt 'Aysche'.
 In the 1584 Charter, it is stated that Essa is now commonly called Saltash.
 A family called Essa lived in the twelfth century at their property near Ashtor Rock, where the Manor Courts were once held.
 The 'Salt' part of the name was added to distinguish it from other places called Ash.

 Early history

-Roger de Valletort (Reginald de Valle Torta) sold out in 1270 to Richard, Earl of Cornwall and King of the Romans while Edward, the Black Prince, became the first Duke of Cornwall, and a visitor to Trematon Castle.
+Roger de Valletort sold out in 1270 to Richard, Earl of Cornwall and King of the Romans while Edward, the Black Prince, became the first Duke of Cornwall, and a visitor to Trematon Castle.